XCTEQ/XCFit/README.md

 * **YOUR_APP_TARGETPageObjectTests.swift**

 This file is at the base of the target.
-It's exactly same file that Apple's XCUI Test generate at first.
+It's exactly the same file that Apple's XCUI Test generate at first.
 You may use it for recording the tests or simply delete it if not needed.

 * **Screens**

-This is groups where we can abstract logic of every screen in the app.
-Example file are 'HomeScreen.swift' and 'BaseScreen.swift' This assumes that your apps is made up of multiple screens.
-You can write individual screen class which extend BaseScreen.
-All the functionality related to screen can be included in this class.
+This is a group where we can abstract logic of every screen in the app.
+Example files are 'HomeScreen.swift' and 'BaseScreen.swift'.
+These assume that your apps is made up of multiple screens.
+You can write individual screen classes which extend BaseScreen.
+All the functionality related to screens can be included in this class.

 * **Tests**

-This group has all the test for our app.
-Currently demo template has two tests 'HomeScreenTest.swift' and 'ProtocolOrientedTest.swift'.
-This examples shows how XCUI test can be implemented in the Object Orinted way and Protocol oriented way.
+This group has all the tests for the app.
+Currently the demo template has two tests: 'HomeScreenTest.swift' and 'ProtocolOrientedTest.swift'.
+These examples shows how XCUI test can be implemented in the Object Oriented way and Protocol-oriented way.

 * **TestBase**

-Testbase is group where we can abstract all setup, teardown and common stuff in the base class.
-Every Screen then use this class as base.
+Testbase is a group where we can abstract all setup, teardown and common stuff in the base class.
+Every screen then uses this class as the base.
 You can add more stuff as needed e.g Fixtures, Launch Arguments

 ## Getting XCFit Framework for pre-defined BDD Style steps

 ### Cocoapods
 You can get XCFit Framework easily.
 Create `Podfile` and add specific dependency for the target Cocoapods is more automated than Carthage.
-We can create `Podfile` and add specific dependency for the target or  we can use XCFit template `Podfile` using command.
+We can create a `Podfile` and add specific dependency for the target or we can use XCFit template `Podfile` using the command:

            $ xcfit setup_xcfit_podfile

-This will create a Podfile, you need to replace your target names as required.
+This will create a Podfile - you need to replace your target names as required.

 * **Swift 3.0.2**

- We can create `Podfile` and add specific dependency for the target
+ We can create `Podfile` and add specific dependencies for the target

 ```ruby
     target '$_YOUR__TARGET' do